Military history of the Three Kingdoms: Gongsun Zan

 Gongsun Zan was born to a family of high officials and received education from Lu Zhi and Liu Kuan, in the process becoming friends with Liu Bei.
 He took office as a local officer in Liaoxi Commandery, where the administrator was so impressed with his appearance and booming voice that he gave his daughter to him in marriage.
 Later on, Zan became assistant magistrate of a county in Liaodong Commandery and made a name for himself fighting the Wuhuan and Xianbei.
 He was particularly known for leading a unit of mounted archers who only rode white horses.
 It was said that he was so well known among the Xianbei that they used his image for target practice.
 Despite Zan's success in halting Xianbei raids on Han territory, he was dismissed for losing a large portion of his men in an attack against numerically superior forces.
 Zan was eventually reappointed and given command of Wuhuan auxiliaries in 187 to deal with the Liang Province rebellion.
 For his service he was promoted to Commandant of Cavalry and went on to defeat the rebels Zhang Ju, Zhang Chun, and the Wuhuan chieftain Qiuliju in 188.
 However Qiuliju escaped and surrendered to the governor of You Province, Liu Yu.
 Liu Yu was rewarded with rank and enfeoffment, making Zan resentful of him.

 When Dong Zhuo took power, he made Gongsun Zan a general in charge of Ji county in Guangyang Commandery under Liu Yu, who became Grand Marshal.
 In 191 Zan defeated a group of Yellow Turbans moving north from the Shandong Peninsula.
 His cousin Gongsun Yue died at the hands of Yuan Shao while on a mission to Yuan Shu, making the two enemies.
 He then seized a part of Ji Province but was badly defeated the next year.
 Recouping his losses, Zan defeated an invasion by Cui Juye and sent Tian Kai to invade Qing Province, which was also defeated.
 In 193 a truce was arranged, but Yuan Shao's ally Liu Yu attacked Zan anyway, and was defeated and killed.
 In 195 insurgents led by Xianyu Fu and Yan Rou removed Zan from power with the assistance of Yuan Shao's troops.
 Zan retreated to Yi city where he secluded himself with his harem.
 He managed to repulse one attack by Qu Yi before Yuan Shao brought his main army in 198 and laid siege to the city.
 Zan sent his son Xu to seek aid from Zhang Yan, leader of the Heishan bandits.
-However by the time reinforcements arrived, Yuan Shao's sappers had already breached Zan's fortifications and Zan killed himself and his family rather than surrender.
-Gongsun Xu was later killed by the Tuge tribe of the Xiongnu.
+However, by the time reinforcements arrived, Yuan Shao's sappers had already breached Zan's fortifications and Zan killed himself and his family rather than surrender.
+Gongsun Xu was later killed by the Chuge tribe of the Xiongnu.